minenux/minetest-mod-spawnrand/README.md

 It will send a chat notificatin private message to the player about new spawn position, is configurable with `spawnrand.notification_position` boolean value with defaults as `true`.

+The spawn area will have a radious almost to the limit (but not the), from center of world, is configurable with `spawnrand.radius_area` integer value with defaults as `20000`.

+#### performance

+If your server has huge users, you must increase the spawn area, but not so much, people will just be repositioned at new position event define a new spawn if fails, so performance will be not an issue if no a valid spawn point will found.

 License
 ------